Manafort forfeits luxury homes under plea deal

 The forfeiture agreement is final and cannot be revoked, court documents say.

-Manafort’s attorney, Kevin Downing, said his client had agreed to the deal ahead of a second trial in D.C. because he “wanted to make sure that his family was able to remain safe and live a good life.”
+Manafort’s lawyer, Kevin Downing, said his client had agreed to the deal before the Washington trial was to begin because he “wanted to make sure that his family was able to remain safe and live a good life.”

-Manafort agreed to surrender his 5,564-square-foot estate in the Hamptons community of Water Mill, a summer playground of the rich and famous.
+Manafort agreed to surrender his 5,564-square-foot estate in the Hamptons community of Water Mill, a summer playground of the rich and famous on New York’s Long Island.
 The property valued at more than $7 million features 10 bedrooms and six bathrooms, according to online listings.
 It also features an in-ground swimming pool and tennis and basketball courts.

 BANK ACCOUNTS AND LIFE INSURANCE POLICY: